rei/rei-cedar-docs/docs/components/breadcrumb/README.md

                 "description": "Sets the ratio between breadcrumb path width and container width when truncation will occur at the XS breakpoint."
               }
             ],
+            "scopedSlots": [
+              {
+                "name": "link",
+                "description": "Scoped slot used to override the default links used in the breadcrumb.
+Useful for integrating with client-side routing.
+The slot scope exposes the following attributes: class, href, and content."
+              }
+            ],
           }
         }
       ],